ggebbie/HistoricalIndianOcean/README.md

 For an interactive session, it is possible to run the lines of `TemperatureDifference_Bestparams.jl` line by line.
 The statement `include("intro.jl")` will automatically activate the project environment and download and install the proper Julia packages.

-# Additional steps

-1. check that bin averages reproduce results with HMS Challenger
-2. Figures are rudimentary and could be improved.

 # LaTeX documentation

 Documentation is found in a LaTeX-generated document in `papers` directory.